visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 Changing what content is indexed usually requires rebuilding the index.

+Administrators can use the Ranking test tab to try a query and understand why each of the first ten results received its position.
+It shows which title, keyword, description, document-text, database relevance, post-type, and recent-content signals added points.
+Ranking tests are not included in Search Analytics.

 ## Search Analytics

 Search analytics can record what people searched for.